A Likely Geometry of Generative Models: Introduction

-\textbf{In this paper}, we propose a general framework for interpolating in generative models.
-We consider interpolation analogous to computing a geodesic main support of any given (learned) data distribution providing a trade-off between the smoothness of geodesics and high-density regions (Fig.~\ref{fig:conceptual_figure_mod}).
-We introduce a novel algorithm for computing these curves and prove that our algorithm converges to a local minimum and has local quadratic convergence.
-Further, we show that along the optimal curve, our approach can be seen as a geodesic under a regularized Riemannian metric.
-Our interpolation approach is applicable to a wide array of generative models.
-Empirically, we demonstrate it on variational autoencoders, diffusion models, and Riemannian diffusion models, and we show that it obtains curves with a higher likelihood for different models and datasets compared to baselines.
+\textbf{This paper} targets a geometry that applies across models with interpolations that favor regions of high likelihood.
+We consider interpolating curves analogous to computing geodesics restricted to the main support of any given (learned) data distribution, providing a trade-off between the smoothness of geodesics and high-density regions.
+We formulate this as a (pseudo)-metric and define first the notion of shortest curves and later statistics such as means and principal components.
+We show that the (pseudo)-metric is equivalent to a Newtonian system on a Riemannian manifold as illustrated in Fig.~\ref{fig:path_illustration} and characterize the shortest curves by a system of ordinary differential equations (\textsc{ode}s).
+We show that along the shortest curve, our approach can be seen as a geodesic under a regularized Riemannian metric.
+We introduce a novel algorithm for computing these curves and generalized Fr\'echet means.
+We prove that our algorithm converges to a local minimum and has local quadratic convergence, enabling fast computation of statistics for generative models.
+Empirically, we demonstrate that our approach obtains curves with a higher likelihood compared to baselines on various datasets and generative models.